-University Lecturer, Faculty of Law, University of Cambridge
+University Associate Professor, Faculty of Law, University of Cambridge

 Her research interests are in the fields of public law, human rights and media law, and her research employs a range of interdisciplinary, theoretical, comparative and doctrinal approaches.
 She is particularly interested in the law of privacy, photographs, free speech, protest, and the constitutional and human rights issues raised by procedure.